FirelyTeam/firely-docs/vonk/plugins/featured/binarywrapper.rst

       ]
    }

-* ``RestrictToMimeTypes`` protects Vonk from arbitrary content.
+* ``RestrictToMimeTypes`` protects Firely Server from arbitrary content.
-* This plugin honours the Vonk setting for maximum resource size.
-This protects Vonk from binary contents that are too large to store in the database.
+* This plugin honours the Firely Server setting for maximum resource size.
+This protects Firely Server from binary contents that are too large to store in the database.
 * The namespace ``Vonk.Plugin.BinaryWrapper`` configures both encoding and decoding of binary contents.
 You can configure them separately as well::

    "PipelineOptions": {